Shalveena/jwd-recipesapp/README.md

 ## Version two

-Originally, I used Bootstrap instead of CSS in the interest of saving some time on the design side of things, and because I wanted to focus my time on JavaScript so that I could practice my JS skills.
+Originally, I used Bootstrap instead of CSS in the interest of saving some time on the design side of things, and because I wanted to focus my time on JavaScript.
 I also used the form validation provided by Bootstrap as I did not have enough time and skills necessary to do the validation myself from scratch.

 Since finishing the bootcamp, I realised that although I had learnt CSS, I had never put what I learnt about CSS into practice during the bootcamp itself.
 I was not confident in my ability to design anything using CSS, and felt it was not accurate to put "CSS" as a skill on my CV when I didn't feel confident about my ability on that front.
 I had also started a Udemy course on CSS and felt it would be good to practice what I was learning.